Screenwiter / Director

 In 2006 Melissa moved to the States where she wrote, produced and co-directed her first short film 'Nothing' as a no-budget experimental piece and it premiered at the Newport Beach Film Festival.
 Then, after studying in the Professional Producing Program at UCLA, Melissa set about making her passion project CHANGE – a narrative short that explores the irony of a law passing to prevent same-sex marriage on the same day that America elected its first black President, seen through the eyes of a black, gay teen.
 CHANGE is now a multi-award winning film that has played throughout the world and is available for free to schools throughout California as part of Frameline’s ‘Youth In Motion’ and on iTunes.

 Melissa’s first feature script LOSING IT created a lot of buzz and landed her in the Tracking Board’s Top 100 Young & Hungry writers list in 2013 and a mentor at CAA.
-Since arriving back in the UK Melissa has teamed up with Brightstar Pictures to produce her TV drama WHITE ELEPHANT.
+Since arriving back in the UK Melissa has teamed up with Brightstar Pictures (Tanya Seghatchian and John Woodward) to produce her TV drama WHITE ELEPHANT.

-Melissa lives in Amersham, Buckinghamshire with her hubby and 3 kids.
+Melissa lives in Amersham, Buckinghamshire with her hubby and 3, mostly adorable, children.

-Melissa's British TV pilot WHITE ELEPHANT was chosen for the Talent Connector program by Industrial Scripts - Septemebr 2015.
+Melissa's British TV pilot WHITE ELEPHANT was chosen for the Talent Connector program by Industrial Scripts.

 Melissa Osborne was chosen as one of Tracking Boards Top 100 Young and Hungry writers of 2013.